urbantumbleweed/ATT-Drive-UI-Framework/Connected-Car-SDK/Setup.md

 Default browser should auto-start and open your localhost URL: [http://localhost:9000](http://localhost:9000) after you execute grunt serve command. `grunt serve`

 ### Sample apps
-Sample apps are the best place to start and you can download them from [github](url).
+Sample apps are the best place to start and you can download them from [github](https://github.com/ericsson-innovate/sample-app).
 Sample apps contain directives for UI and essential functionality like app menu, app routes, init and hooks into the middle-ware data and event controller.

 #### Following sample apps are available:
 - Hello World - Blank app with hooks to DEC API
 - Navigation app - With an example function to pass an events to navigation app via DEC
 - Vehicle Info app - Passes the vehicle information from TCU via the DEC

-Once you [download](url) them locally, in terminal CD to that directory and inside the app folder of the app you wish to load, run `http-server`.
+Once you download the sample app locally, in terminal CD to that directory and inside the app folder of the app you wish to load, run `http-server`.
 Browser should pop-up showing you the app running, If your browser is able to communicate with the DEC service you should be able start building your apps.

 ### Helper commands (run in terminal inside the Connected-Car-SDK folder)
 - Change SPAN Host IP: `grunt seed --dec-host=myHost`